Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

    .. image:: ./media/image60.png

-3. Enable the M_AXI_FPD interface, and set the **Number of PL Resets** to 1, as shown in the previous figure.
+3. Enable the M_AXI_FPD interface and set the **Number of PL Resets** to 1, as shown in the previous figure.

 4. Click **Clocking**, and then click on the Output Clocks tab.